 - They currently live with someone who also abuses substances, or has a family member that enables their addiction.

-How Long Does Residential Rehab for Veterans Last?
+How Long Does Residential Rehab for Veterans and First Responders Last?

 Most people will stay at residential rehab for a minimum of 1 month, while others may stay for up to several months.
 Treatment timelines vary and depend on the individual situation, length, and the severity of the addiction.
 Moreover, it also depends on whether or not there are any underlying diagnoses like PTSD.
 Hence, many of our clients begin with a detox program before starting treatments like medication assisted treatment and behavioral therapy.